 The Alice Bagby Scholarship is given annually by an anonymous donor in memory of her grandmother.
 The scholarship is named after a teacher and missionary, Alice Bagby, who devoted her life to housing and educating young people, especially needy young women, in the southern state of Rio Grande de Sul, Brazil.
 Alice Bagby was known in the community for her active leadership and for her deeply caring teaching.
 Completely bilingual in Portuguese and English, she was dedicated to the study of languages and to the life of the spirit in communities far from her family's place of origin in Texas.
 The scholarship is given to a deserving student whose work will help exemplify the values of spiritual life in language.

 Vanessa Bedient (née Stribling) grew up in Piedmont, California and attended Scripps College, the University of Washington, and UCLA.
-She served as the director of Planned Parenthood in Santa Barbara, where her two children were raised, and later in San Francisco.
 She loved literature and the arts, and was the soul of goodness.